FAQ's

 • SiImilar to cattle, as the weather warms up, some sheep will rub to help remove their winter coat.

 • No science exists equating black pigmentation to the structural integrity of the hoof.
 We believe a correct skeletal structure leads to correct feet set up, and the elimination of feet related issues.
-In regards to other black points, due to the Damara background, their eyes are naturally hooded (as per Bos Indicus cattle) and we haven’t seen any incidents of skin or sun related issues.
+In regards to other black points, due to the Damara background, their eyes are naturally hooded (as per Bos Indicus cattle) and we haven’t seen any incidence of skin or sun related issues.

 • Obviously there are many factors that contribute to worm related issues in sheep.